mgstauffer/GCTest_QuestRiftVRTK33/README.md

 ## Building from Unity

 With Unity 2018, it's highly important to install the proper Android SDK tools, otherwise Unity will not even recognize the Quest.
 [Following this article](https://circuitstream.com/blog/oculus-quest-unity-setup/), you can use Android Studio package manager to download the proper SDKs and SDK Tools.

 For Player, Build, and Quality settings, use the settings listed [here](https://developer.oculus.com/documentation/unity/unity-conf-settings/).
+This also has some `adb` instruction for CLI access to the headset and loading an apk onto the headset.

 Oculus Integration 1.37 will need to be installed from the [Unity Integration Archive](https://developer.oculus.com/downloads/package/unity-integration-archive/1.37.0/).
 This was simply imported and the OVRCameraRig was used.